-- Pay fee with credit card when you apply online.
+- You should pay this fee via credit card when you apply online.

-For information about fee waivers and grants, see Rackham’s policies here.
+- For information about fee waivers and grants, please see Rackham’s policies here.

-- Research area to which you would like to contribute (1-2 sentences)
+Research area you would like to contribute to (1-2 sentences)

 Your essay should then address the following questions in 4-6 pages (double-spaced) in any order or format:

-- Explain in some detail the research area to which you would like to contribute.
+Explain in some detail the research area you would like to contribute to: